Skip to content

 The violence flared after the game between home team Ajax and Maccabi Tel Aviv that Ajax won 5-0.

-Israeli FM heads to Amsterdam
+Israeli foreign minister heads to Amsterdam

 Israel’s top diplomat will travel to Amsterdam on Friday for an “urgent” visit, his office said, after clashes following a Europa League football match left several Israeli Maccabi Tel Aviv fans injured.